-Interoperability Equipment (Portables/Handhelds, Mobiles, Repeaters, Base Stations, etc.)

-All interoperable communications equipment must meet the Missouri Department of Public Safety, Office of the Director Criminal Justice/Law Enforcement (CJ/LE) Unit, Office of Homeland Security (OHS) Radio Interoperability Guidelines.
+- Interoperability Equipment (Portables/Handhelds, Mobiles, Repeaters, Base Stations, etc.) - All interoperable communications equipment must meet the Missouri Department of Public Safety, Office of the Director, DPS Grants Radio Interoperability Guidelines.
 The Missouri Interoperability Center (MIC) will review all communications equipment applications to ensure they comply with the Radio Interoperability Guidelines.
-Applications that do not meet these guidelines will not be eligible for funding

-NOTE: Agencies seeking any type of radio or radio-related accessory are encouraged to contact the Missouri Interoperability Center by phone at (573) 522-1714, (855) 466-7946 or by email at moswin.sysadmin@dps.mo.gov to ensure compliance with the Radio Interoperability Guidelines and the appropriate communication devices are purchased for the department's needs.
-The Missouri Interoperability Center staff can also provide helpful information regarding the department's ability to access the MOSWIN and how to articulate such within the grant application

-All applications requesting Interoperability Equipment MUST supply a quote that is in compliance with the Radio Interoperability Guidelines to be eligible for funding
+Applications that do not meet these guidelines will not be eligible for funding - NOTE: Agencies seeking any type of radio or radio-related accessory are encouraged to contact the Missouri Interoperability Center by phone at (573) 522-1714, (855) 466-7946 or by email at moswin.sysadmin@dps.mo.gov to ensure compliance with the Radio Interoperability Guidelines and the appropriate communication devices are purchased for the department's needs.
+The Missouri Interoperability Center staff can also provide helpful information regarding the department's ability to access the MOSWIN and how to articulate such within the grant application - All applications requesting Interoperability Equipment MUST attach a quote in the Named Attachments component of the application that is in compliance with the Radio Interoperability Guidelines to be eligible for funding

-Encryption Requirements
+- Encryption Requirements

-- Radios must meet one of the following encryption requirements to be P25 CAP Compliant and be eligible for funding: - No encryption - AES 256 algorithm - AES 256 algorithm along with any other non-standard encryption algorithms
+- Radios must meet one of the following encryption requirements to be P25 CAP Compliant and be eligible for funding:

+- No encryption

+- AES 256 algorithm

+- AES 256 algorithm along with any other non-standard encryption algorithms